collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 GitHub is a website built on the version control software Git.

 <!--
-You can use Git to make a snapshot of your folder at any point in time and revert back if needed.

 GitHub Website Landing Page
 Git command line- verifying Git is installed and the version -->